Midjourney prompt: "Two people working together at an office, watercolor style"

 Have you tried Caveday?
 Did it work for you?

-@rpatnam about 1 year ago
+@rpatnam over 1 year ago

 Love and agree with the article.
 Although with remote work in flux maybe the old office can suffice.